-The procedures to be followed by staff in planning trips are contained in The Educational Visits Handbook, copies of which are available in the shared area of the intranet in the folder Staff Shared / Educational Visits and Trips.
+The procedures to be followed by staff in planning trips are contained in the Educational Visits Handbook, copies of which are available in the shared area of the intranet in the folder Staff Shared / Educational Visits and Trips.

-The handbook has regard to the provisions of the DCSF guidance Health and Safety of
+The handbook has regard to the provisions of the DfE guidance Health and Safety on Educational Visits (2018).